Effort heuristic: Experiment 3

 In the third and final experiment, researchers asked participants to rate the quality of several images of medieval arms and armor presented on a computer screen.
 When rating the final target piece of armor, half of the participants were told that it took the blacksmith 110 hours to complete, and half were told that it took 15 hours.
 In addition to manipulating the perceived effort invested by the artist, researchers also varied the ambiguity of the stimulus to examine its potential as a moderator in the use of the effort heuristic.
 This was done by altering the resolution of the image where half of the participants viewed a high-resolution image of the piece, and half viewed a low-resolution image.

-Experiment 3 produced similar results as the first two; participants provided higher ratings of the piece when they thought it took the blacksmith longer to produce.
+Experiment 3 produced similar results to the first two; participants provided higher ratings of the piece when they thought it took the blacksmith longer to produce.
 The more effort invested in the object, the better it was assumed to be.
-The influence of effort on judgment was also bigger in the high-ambiguity condition than in the low-ambiguity condition.
+The influence of effort on judgment was also greater in the high-ambiguity condition than in the low-ambiguity condition.
 This was expected because the quality of the armor was more ambiguous in the low-resolution condition.
 Participants in this condition had less objective information upon which to make a judgment of quality, and thus were more likely to rely on the perceived effort invested by the blacksmith while evaluating.